Tamil Television Network: Closure

 The French authorities started investigating TTN after the Sri Lankan government protested about its links to the Tamil Tigers.
 The investigations revealed that TTN did not have a license to broadcast from the Conseil supérieur de l'audiovisuel (CSA), the French broadcasting regulator.
 Later TTN applied for a license but this was rejected by the CSA in February 2006 as TTN was already broadcasting from French soil without a license.
 The matter was referred to the Procureur de la République (Attorney General).
 The channel ceased broadcasting on 2 May 2007 when Globecast stopped relaying the channel.

-Relaunch

-In 2013 TTN Tamil Oli has started their own IP TV Service, where you could watch Tamil Channels like TTN Tamil Oli and more channels.